Alert v Lexington – 19 September 1777

-So it came to be that in light winds some forty-five miles off Ushant at 5 a.m. on Friday 19 September, the Alert found herself in sight of a brig.
+So it was that in light winds some forty-five miles off Ushant at 5 a.m. on Friday 19 September, the Alert found herself in sight of a brig.
 This vessel was the Bermudan-built American privateer Lexington 16, Captain Henry Johnson, which was bound for her home port of Boston having departed Morlaix, France, two days before.
-She had previously been operating with some success off the Irish coast with two other rebel privateers, the Reprisal and Dolphin, taking at least fourteen prizes, although according to contemporary newspaper reports she had taken, sunk, burned or destroyed up to fifty-two vessels.
+She had previously been operating with some success off the Irish coast with two other rebel privateers, the Reprisal and Dolphin, making at least fourteen prizes, although according to contemporary newspaper reports she had taken, sunk, burned or destroyed up to fifty-two vessels.
 Her armament consisted of sixteen 4-pounder cannons and twelve swivel-guns, and she was crewed by eighty-four men.

 Meanwhile at Plymouth Vice-Admiral Lord Molyneux Shuldham received orders to send Mr Bazely up to the Admiralty where he was to hand over some important papers found aboard his capture.
 The remaining American prisoners who had been brought into Plymouth aboard the Alert were placed in the Mill Prison.
 To their amazement their belongings were not stolen by their captors, and although Captain Johnson was asked to hand over his hanger he was allowed to draw on the vast amount of money he had with him over the following weeks.